 Getting to know these new technological areas is crucial in order to gain a deeper understanding of what users are doing on your website and improve business results.
 But there is a major knowledge gap between basic (or even proficient) Google Analytics usage and this additional set of technologies.

 To move forward and grow as a digital marketer, your next step entails becoming more familiar with the entire space of web analytics, customer experience, BI/big data, and more.
 You need to get a feel for the different technologies and methodologies.
 You need to know which to choose and how to utilize them correctly to answer your burning questions.

 The team at CoolaData – maker of an end-to-end big data behavioral analytics platform – took on a project to make the available content about web analytics and BI for digital marketing more accessible.
 They built the Web Analytics & BI Wiki – the first knowledge hub that collects all the relevant information on the subject and organizes it in a meaningful structure:

 The wiki started with an intensive research project – the first stage was building a tree of over 200 sub-topics around web analytics and BI, including web analytics concepts and metrics, BI for digital marketing, specialized analytics such as mobile or SEO analytics, and web analytics & BI technologies.

-The CoolaData team collected over 100,000 web pages that cover these subjects, handpicked the most relevant ones for each category, and divided them into “content types” such as How To, Case Studies, Real Life Examples, Vendor Information, Product Comparisons, and so on.
+The CoolaData team collected over 100,000 web pages that cover these subjects.
+They handpicked the most relevant ones for each category and divided them into “content types” such as: How To, Case Studies, Real Life Examples, Vendor Information, Product Comparisons, and so on.